Learning Non-Vacuous Generalization Bounds from Optimization: Methodology

-The population loss is also known as the generalization error.
-The difference between $R(W)$ and $\widehat{R}_S(W) $ is referred to as the generalization gap.
-In the realizable case where the empirical loss equals zero, the generalization gap is interchangeable with the generalization error. }
+Notice that the difference $R_{\mathfrak{D}}(w)-R_S(w)$ is referred to as the generalization gap.
+Particularly, in the realizable case where the empirical error is zero, the generalization gap is interchangeable with the generalization error.
+It should be stressed that a small generalization gap does not necessarily dictate a small generalization error (requiring the training loss to be small as well).
+For example, for an untrained neural network, the generalization gap between the training set and the test set is small, whereas the generalization error on the test set could be very large.